unplugin/unplugin-vue-fervid/README.md

 this is my current understanding of the vue compilation process

-i will first summarize it as a whole and then proceed to the point of compiling the specific core parts of the code
+first summarize it as a whole and then proceed to the point of compiling the specific core parts of the code

-i will only describe the vue compilation process and the current difference between fervid and compiler-sfc, the next goal is to get as close to compiler-sfc functionality as possible
+only describe the vue compilation process and the current difference between fervid and compiler-sfc, the next goal is to get as close to compiler-sfc functionality as possible

-i choose vite-plugin-vue as the segmentation point among vue-loader and vite-plugin-vue to be more in line with the modern plugin process
+choose vite-plugin-vue as the segmentation point among vue-loader and vite-plugin-vue to be more in line with the modern plugin process

 ## plugin compilation process